HemaZ/HemaZ.github.io/_tabs/cv.md

 toc: true
 ---

-Hello, my name is Ibrahim Essam, a software engineer with experience working in the automotive and robotics industries.
-I am skilled in ROS, C++, Python, and computer vision.
+## Summary

+Software Engineer with 3 years of experience in robotics and computer vision, and 4 years in the automotive industry and embedded systems.
+Proficient in  C++, ROS/ROS2, and Python, I excel in developing and optimizing advanced algorithms and applications.
+Passionate about driving innovation and enhancing system performance in real-world scenarios.

 ## Experience